ojitha/ojitha.github.io/_posts/2022-04-01-Create VPC and subnets using AWS CFN.md

 aws cloudformation validate-template --template-body file://vpc-example-1.yaml
 ```

-If there is no errors create the stack.
+If there are no errors, create the stack.

->  Remeber to pass the parameters for the `x.y` shown in the above diagram.
+>  Remember to pass the parameters for the `x.y` shown above.

 ```bash
 aws cloudformation create-stack --template-body file://vpc-example-1.yaml --parameters ParameterKey=VpcCidrPrefix,ParameterValue=10.0  --stack-name oj-test-stack
 ```

-To list all the exports
+To list all the exports.

 ```bash
 aws cloudformation list-exports --query 'Exports[].[Name,Value]' --output table